evolvedlight/curriculum-vitae/short.md

 * I founded a python project with 240+ watchers and 50 forks: [pydashie](https://github.com/evolvedlight/pydashie)
 * I am an experienced white-water kayaker, and have been leading trips for six years.
-* I have experience in other programming languages outside of work and university including Python, MySQL, MS SQL, C#, HTML, CSS.
+* I have experience in other programming languages outside of work and university including MySQL, HTML, CSS, Javascript, Angular, and most recently go.